stairman06/arewepatchworkyet/README.md

 # AreWePatchworkYet?
-**AreWePatchworkYet?** is a tool that takes a Forge mod jar file, and lists unimplemented methods based on an inputted Patchwork API jar file.
+**AreWePatchworkYet?** is a tool that takes a Forge mod jar file, and lists unimplemented fields and methods based on an inputted Patchwork API jar file.
 It's designed to see which methods need to be implemented in Patchwork API for a mod to work.

-Note that results provided by this tool are not guaranteed - there may be unimplemented methods it may miss, or other things a mod will require such as AT/AWs, coremods, or specific field access.
+Note that results provided by this tool are not guaranteed - there may be unimplemented fields/methods it may miss, or other things a mod will require such as AT/AWs or coremods.

 ## Setup
 At the moment, prebuilt binaries are not available.
 You'll need to clone this repo and build it manually, assuming you have a JDK installed.
 If you don't have a JDK, grab one from [AdoptOpenJDK](https://adoptopenjdk.net/).